zcomv2/dorv3/README.md

 Thinking that Doraemon is ignored and the last 6 undetected phrases won't be seen; to fix this, unignore Doraemon and observe the behavior in developer mode.

+### 🧩 Undetected Phrase Recognition via JSON Mapping

+When the bot cannot detect the language of a message:

+- It **cleans the phrase**, removing any known human nicknames (e.g. `Zcom`, `doraemon`, etc.).

+- It then checks the cleaned phrase against a predefined **`significados.json`** file.

+- If a **matching phrase** is found in the JSON:

+  - The associated **meaning** is used as the message to be translated instead of the original phrase.

+  - This meaning is then **broadcasted to all translation bots** using their appropriate prefix format.

+- If no match is found:

+  - The phrase is stored in `cadenas.txt` for future review or training.

+  - The bot sends a “language not detected” message in all supported translation prefixes.

+This feature allows Doraemon to **handle unknown or ambiguous expressions more intelligently**, improving translation clarity and allowing for community-based learning over time.

 Doraemon is now smarter and more efficient in translations! 🚀🔥

 [ Codename: #LingoHeroine ]